google/cyanobyte/README.md

 It can also generate reference documentation for a periphreal, useful for embedding into datasheets.

-This is not an official Google product.
+ddThis is not an official Google product.

 ## Setup
 Note: This project requires Python3.